dizzydroid/InvMan/README.md

 </div>

 InvMan is a comprehensive inventory management application built with PyQt5.
 It helps businesses manage their inventory, track performance, and process orders and refunds efficiently.
+> [!NOTE]
+> InvMan is *currently* tailored for mobile phone shops, but it can be easily adapted for other types of businesses.

 ## Features ✨